Top Ten Tips for time management

 PLEASE DO ME A FAVOUR – and share on Facebook, Twitter, LinkedIn or your other favoured social networks.
 I’d really appreciate that.

 When building my $500K herbal business, I used every time management system going, and I was still unsatisfied with how I managed my time.
 This went on for years – many years.
 Each successive system I tried seemed to be more and more complicated, and sometimes it felt as if I was spending more time managing my time than actually doing things.

 Then, finally, I discovered how to combine the elements of two efficiency systems I already knew really well, and just combining those two in the right way I realised I could manage my time not only effectively, but in a way that was very quick to learn and apply and extremely satisfying.

-So I’m going to tell you some of the elements of the system I used now, and particularly, the Ten Top Tips from that system – this is the overview video – and then I’m going to make some more videos and charts to give you a bit more in depth view of these top ten tips.
+So I’m going to tell you some of the elements of the system I used now, and particularly, the Ten Top Tips from that system.
+This will give you an overview which I hope will get you started.